 What was the coolest, most memorable, or significant experience you had following your win in Park City?

-How has men’s pipe riding evolved since the last Olympics?
+How has women’s pipe riding evolved since the last Olympics?
+Women’s riding has been progressing so much these last few years.

 How has your personal riding changed since 2002?
 How are the run and tricks you’re working on now different from your winning run in Park City?

-How will the experience from your second Olympics affect your preparation or tactics going into your third Olympics?
+How will the experience from your first Olympics affect your preparation or tactics going into your second Olympics?

 What will be your last thought before dropping into the pipe for your Olympic run?